nagasainithin37/redux/README.md

 ### Install @reduxjs/toolkit(for js) react-redux (mapping to react)

-reactredux only used in index.js and in useSelector
+react-redux only used in index.js for provider and in useSelector,useDispatch

 cmd:

     npm i @reduxjs/toolkit react-redux

 ## STEP 2 :